February 16, 2026

 @good_town_doughnuts

-Higuma Doughnuts has three locations throughout the city, but it’s their brick-and-mortar collaboration with CoffeeWrights near Omotesando that gets the most foot traffic – and therefore the most buzz.
-The building, a simple wooden box with a pitched roof, is immediately iconic and effortlessly modern.
-Inside, contemporary jazz mumbles on in the background while baristas sling espresso tonics, cold brews, and cardamom lemonades perfectly crafted to pair with their hefty fried donuts.
-Limoncello and honey mascarpone are the flavors en vogue at Higuma, but staples like cinnamon sugar and chocolate-glazed are always standing by if you’re in the mood for something familiar.
-These donuts sell out quickly and a queue is not unusual, so arrive early.
+Higuma Doughnuts has three locations throughout the city, but it’s their brick-and-mortar collaboration with CoffeeWrights near Omotesando that gets the most foot traffic – the most buzz.
+The building, a simple wooden box with a pitched roof, is iconic and effortlessly modern.
+Inside, contemporary jazz mumbles in the background while baristas sling espresso tonics, cold brews and cardamom lemonades, perfectly crafted to pair with their deliciously fried donuts.
+Limoncello and honey mascarpone are the flavors en vogue at Higuma, but staples like cinnamon sugar and chocolate-glazed are on standby if you’re in the mood for something familiar.
+These donuts sell out quickly and a queue is not unusual, so it’s best to arrive early.

 4-9-13 Jingumae, Shibuya-ku